 Another great thing I found from being a pescatarian is that carbs have become my best friend!!
 I used to think they were the enemy, and for years I stayed far, far away from them.
 I thought that carbs were the culprit when it came to weight gain and if I cut them out I could shave off a few pounds.
 I’d like to believe that cutting carbs did help, but then again I was also working out more and on a stricter food plan.
 Overall, there could have been other factors that were helping me stay in the shape I wanted to be.

 After switching to fish and seafood I thought it would be ok to try and add carbs in again to see what would happen.
-Carbs can be really filling and make you bloat at times too, so when I paired them with heavier meats my stomach once again felt like it was filled with rocks.
+Carbs can be filling and make you bloat at times too, so when I paired them with heavier meats my stomach once again felt like it was filled with rocks.
 However, since seafood is lighter I thought maybe the carbs wouldn’t push me over the top.
-To my surprise it actually worked.
+To my surprise, it worked.
 I haven’t noticed a significant amount of weight gain from carbs, but rather an easier time for my body to produce muscle and gain more definition while working out.
-I’ve also been so much happier because I can have toast, rice and potatoes again, which I all love.
+I’ve also been so much happier because I can have toast, rice, and potatoes again, which I all love.
 No more saying no to avocado toast!

 You Do You

 Overall, I wouldn’t categorize this as a diet since it’s not temporary.
 It’s something that your body needs to adjust to and it’ll eventually stay in your routine.
-If completely cutting out meat is not going to work for you, add a little bit of chicken every now and then.
-Chicken is a lighter meat that’s a great source of protein.
+If completely cutting out meat is not going to work for you, add a little bit of chicken now and then.
+Chicken is lighter meat that’s a great source of protein.
 Red meat is often harder for your body to digest, which is why it is not recommended for you to eat everyday!!
 However, if you can’t stay away remember moderation is key.
-It’s the key with all foods and will help you remain healthy yet satisfied.
+It’s the key to all foods and will help you remain healthy yet satisfied.

 Do what’s right for your body and make a change if you’re feeling stuck.
-What I did might not work for you, but do your own research and try different ways to make your body feel great.
+What I did might not work for you, but do your research and try different ways to make your body feel great.